thrivedesk/wp-thrivedesk/readme.txt

 = Do I need to have coding skills to use ThriveDesk? =

 Absolutely not.
-ThriveDesk is the most user-friendly live chat and helpdesk software on the market.
+ThriveDesk provide the most user-friendly live chat and helpdesk plugin for WordPress.

 = How much does ThriveDesk cost? =

-ThriveDesk is free for 14 days, and we don't need your card details.
+ThriveDesk is free for 7 days, and we don't need your card details.
 Later on, you can extend your trial period and unlock new features by upgrading to premium plans.

 = What is Shared Inbox? =

+Shared Inbox is where all your tickets, live chat, and queries are directed, and the team collaborates to provide a better customer support experience.

 A shared inbox is a central location where multiple agents can access and respond to customer inquiries, requests, and support tickets.
 It is a collaborative tool that allows teams to manage customer support requests and interact with customers in real-time.

 In a shared inbox, all customer conversations are visible to every agent, so each team member can see what has been discussed and what actions have been taken.
 This helps ensure that all customer inquiries are handled promptly and efficiently, without any duplication of effort or miscommunication.

 = Do I need to install any additional tools to use the live chat widget? =